-Dr. Hee-Young Park, Assistant Dean of GMS and a faculty member of the Dermatology and Biochemistry departments, received both B.S. and Ph.D. degrees from MIT.
-Born in Seoul, Korea, Dr. Park moved to Sapporo, Japan with her family for middle school.
-She then came to Fayetteville, Arkansas for high school and remained in the U.S. to pursue her interests in science.
-Dr. Park’s research for past two decades has focused on signaling pathways and factors that control skin color, aging and cutaneous wound healing.
+Dr. Hee-Young Park is a Professor and Chair of Medical Sciences & Education department at BUSM.
+She additional holds an administrative role as the Associate Dean of Faculty Affairs and oversees the faculty appointments and promotions at BUSM, as well as many other faculty related activities.
+Dr. Park received both B.S. and Ph.D. degrees from MIT and spent first 2 decades of her professional career as a biomedical researcher.
+Dr. Park’s research was focused on signaling pathways and factors that control skin color, aging and cutaneous wound healing.
+Specifically, she has made seminal contribution in these fields by discovering and characterizing the key role of serine/threonine kinases that turn on and off key enzymes and transcription factors.
 In addition to her research activities, she has consulted cosmetic and pharmaceutical companies interested in developing treatments for pigmentation-disorders and holds a patent for a method to decrease skin pigmentation.
 Dr. Park also has a long-standing interest in teaching and mentoring students.
 She has served as a faculty advisor and mentor to graduate students, medical students, residents and post-doctoral fellows.
-She hopes to continue to devote her time to serving the GMS community and helping all GMS students to have enriched educational experiences that will best prepare them for their future careers.

-- Professor, Dermatology (excluding Mohs Surgery), Dermatology, Boston University School of Medicine
+- Professor, Dermatology (excluding Mohs Surgery), Dermatology, Boston University Chobanian & Avedisian School of Medicine

-- Associate Dean for Faculty Affairs, Boston University School of Medicine
+- Associate Dean for Faculty Affairs, Dean’s Office, Boston University Chobanian & Avedisian School of Medicine

-- Chair, Medical Sciences & Education, Boston University School of Medicine
+- Chair, Medical Sciences & Education, Boston University Chobanian & Avedisian School of Medicine

 - Massachusetts Institute of Technology, PhD